hbiedka/diy_iot_nixie_clock_ntp/README.md

 # diy_iot_nixie_clock_ntp
 NTP synchronized nixie clock

-This is a dump of my 6-digit nixie clock project, which
+This is a dump of my 6-digit nixie clock project from 2017, which
 * Shows time in HH:MM:SS
 * Shows date in MM-DD
 * Synchronizes with NTP server via Wi-Fi.